 - Position adjustable end of guy line rope up near tent guy out loop rather than down near ground stake.

-- Set up a kitchen fly for cooking, eating, and relaxing.
+- Set up a secondary shelter (kitchen fly) for cooking, eating, and relaxing.
 It should be high enough to stand in.

 - Buy (or make) sidewalls for cool and stormy weather.